Jixr/Ibis_Dash_Esp32s3_PhotoPainter/README.md

 - **Waveshare ESP32-S3-PhotoPainter** - comes with the 7.5" color e-paper display already attached, LiPo battery, and USB-C cable all included
 - **Arduino IDE** - free
-- **Ibis Setup app** - included here, also free (I made it)
-- **A Strava account** - you probably have one if you're here
+- **A Strava account** - you probably have one if you're here ( no strava subscription required )

 ---

 ## How Hard Is This?

-If you can follow instructions, you can do this.
-The actual coding part is done - you just upload my code to the board and configure it with the app.
-No coding required on your end.

-The "hardest" part is getting Strava API credentials, and even that takes like 5 minutes.
+There is some extremely minor copy/paste editing you'll need to do in the code and while connected to Arduino IDE.

 ---